Naama-shenberger/Chest-CT-Scan-classification/README.md

 • Plot

 # Explanation of project files:
-# Chest CT-Scan images Dataset:
+1. Chest CT-Scan images Dataset:
-The data of the 4 departments
+The model for the 4 Categories
-# Chest CT-Scan images Dataset 2:
+2. Chest CT-Scan images Dataset 2:
-The data of the 2 departments
+The model for 2 Categories
-# Chest CT-Scan images Dataset 3:
+3. Chest CT-Scan images Dataset 3:
-The data of the 3 departments
+The model for 3 Categories
-# Data
+4. Data:
-The model of the 4 departments
+The data for 4 Categories
-# Data 2
+5. Data 2:
-The model of the 2 departments
+The data for 2 Categories
-# Data 3
+6. Data 3:
-The model of the 3 departments
+The data for 3 Categories
-# Data_jpg
+7. Data_jpg:
 Folder images for visualization in jpg format
-# ResNet50_2.Categories.ipynbg
+8. ResNet50_2.Categories.ipynbg:
-Model for the 4 categories: Adenocarcinoma, normal cell
+Model for the 4 categories- Adenocarcinoma, normal cell
-# ResNet50_3.Categories.ipynb
+9. ResNet50_3.Categories.ipynb:
-Model for the 3 categories: Adenocarcinoma, Large cell carcinoma, Squamous cell carcinoma
+Model for the 3 categories- Adenocarcinoma, Large cell carcinoma, Squamous cell carcinoma
-# ResNet50_4.Categories.ipynb
+10. ResNet50_4.Categories.ipynb:
-Model for the 4 categories: Adenocarcinoma, Large cell carcinoma, Squamous cell carcinoma, normal cell
+Model for the 4 categories- Adenocarcinoma, Large cell carcinoma, Squamous cell carcinoma, normal cell